rug-compling/dact/manual/index.md

 ![](images/inspector.png)

-The Inspector will show you every attribute the focussed node has.
+The Inspector will show you all attributes with the corresponding values of the node in focus.
 You can right-click an attribute and use the context menu to directly add it to your search query.